-Nicky has ten years experience as a Creative Producer, and has immersed herself in numerous creative projects and initiatives.
-Through her work with Experimenta, she has lead the presentation of their flagship Triennial exhibition, developing complex exhibition design and dynamic audience engagement opportunities for regional galleries across Australia.
+Nicky has over ten years’ experience as a Creative Producer, and has immersed herself in numerous creative projects and initiatives.
+Through her work with Experimenta, she has led the presentation of their flagship Triennial touring exhibition, developing complex exhibition design and dynamic audience engagement opportunities for regional and metropolitan galleries across Australia.

-Across all aspects of her work, Nicky fosters a strong connection for artist-engaged practice and strives to create inclusive pathways for artistic development.
+Across all aspects of her work, Nicky fosters a passion for socially engaged practice and strives to create inclusive pathways for artistic development.
 Through her role as Festival Director of the Gertrude Street Projection Festival (2014-2018), she was responsible for managing the delivery and programming of a highly successful public art event, developing an artist mentorship program and implementing key strategies to ensure the ongoing growth of the video-arts industry.

 Lubi Thomas is an experienced curator working in the field of digital/new media arts and associate practice areas.
 In the past decade, she has developed and delivered an extensive range of exhibitions, projects, festivals, events, residencies and mentoring programs, as well as, public and education focused programming.
 Site-responsiveness is a key element in her practice, working closely with artists, creative technologist, and their collaborators to produce works and cultural experiences for a variety of audiences.
 Lubi’s master’s Curating in Uncharted Territories proposes a methodology for cultural programming development and sustainability for sites engaged in the display of, and engagement with, experimental creative practice.